abundanceli/STDP-inspired-clinical-events-modeling-/README.md

 Sixth, the current condition-transition notebooks do not yet include all clinically relevant modalities.
 Medications, procedures, chemotherapy timing, radiology reports, pathology details, imaging features, tumor markers, and laboratory trajectories may provide additional recurrence-relevant signal.
 Later notebooks will extend this framework to condition-to-laboratory and laboratory-to-condition transitions.

 Finally, model discrimination remains modest in the PDAC recurrence setting.
 These models should be interpreted as tools for studying temporal EHR representations and generating hypotheses about recurrence-associated trajectories, not as standalone surgical decision models.

+## Acknowledgements

+The authors gratefully acknowledge Benjamin May for his guidance and support with OMOP data access, data curation, and structured EHR data interpretation.
+The authors also thank Harry Reyes Nieva for his guidance on clinical informatics, AI governance, reporting considerations, and OMOP-based data workflows.
+The authors acknowledge PhysioNet and the MIMIC-IV data contributors for making the MIMIC-IV dataset available to credentialed researchers, enabling external benchmarking of the STDP-inspired temporal transition modeling framework.